High Risk →

 rate_limit:

-Halt a running container.
-It is categorised as a Other tool in the Docker MCP Server, which means it performs auxiliary operations.
+Stop a running Docker container.
+It is categorised as a Execute tool in the Docker MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 Add a rule in your Intercept YAML policy under the tools section for stop_container.
 You can allow, deny, rate-limit, or validate arguments.
 Then run Intercept as a proxy in front of the Docker MCP server.